GSA/open-gsa-redesign/_apidocs/sam-getList-Contracts-api.md

 * Users must create their System Account using the “System Accounts” widget and get it approved.
 * Users must then set the password for the System Account.
 * After the above step is successfully completed, users will see a new section for retrieving the API Key.
 Users must enter the password to retrieve this value.
-* System Accounts must satisfy the following criteria to successfully utilize the getList contracts API:
+* System Accounts must satisfy the following criteria to successfully utilize the Contract Awards API:

     * System Information<br/>